anonymoususdm2/anonymoususdm2.github.io/index.md

 User (Ground Truth): It's a very good way to put it.
 Yeah.
 He was he was part of the family.
 No other there's no other cat like like him.
 I don't. don't.
 Really imagine who's ever. been replacing him.<br>

+<br>**Generated Text Response**: Yeah.
+I mean, I know he was a bit of a pain in the butt, but, I mean, I don't think anybody could ever replace him.
+He was just that one of a kind of

 **Generated Spoken Response**

 <audio controls>